api3dao/vitepress-docs/docs/reference/ois/next/processing.md

 - `endpointParameters` - The pre-processed endpoint parameters parameters.
 These are used to make the API call.

-The payload argument for post-processing is an object with the following
+The post-processing argument object contains the following properties:
-properties:

 - `response` - The response of the underlying data provider API call.
 In case of Airnode skipping the API call, the `response` contains the output of